 Every collaboration needs energy.
 But much that absorbs our time has little to do with what we really want to achieve.
 Thus, cooperation or cooperation in projects quickly become an additional or secondary task.
 Although the reason for a collaboration seems promising, the normal everyday life continues to claim us unchanged.
 Collaborations do not always work the way you imagined it at the beginning.

-Everyone knows the situation: a job takes all the strength, but apparently nothing moves forward; there are always interruptions; a focus on the essential does not work.
+Everyone knows the situation: a work demands all of its strength, but apparently nothing goes forward; there are constant interruptions; a focus on the essentials does not work.
 Pure stress.
-The question quickly arises, "Why am I actually doing this?"
-Of course "because" ...
-"Because I've committed to do that job" or "Because we do not have enough customers".
-That does not sound motivating.
-But it is the only thing that comes to mind when we have lost sight of the goal or have not defined it at all.
-A justification is sought in the past.
+The question quickly arises, "Why am I doing this?"
+Of course “because”… “Because I have undertaken to do this job” or “Because we have too few customers”.
+That doesn't sound motivating.
+But it is the only thing that comes to mind when we lose sight of the goal or have not defined one at all.
+Justification is sought in the past.

-Get moving fast and achieve results - this desire is usually at the beginning of a collaboration.
-Accordingly, the first question is "What to do?"
-It may be followed by the consideration of "how to do" certain things.
-Next, it says, "Who does what?"
-That's important for a commitment to emerge.
-In order to make meaningful decisions, it is imperative that the person who is to perform the tasks understands the "what for".
+Moving forward quickly and achieving results - this is usually the beginning of a collaboration.
+Accordingly, the first question is "what to do?"
+There may still be a “how” to do certain things.
+Next it says “Who does what?”
+This is important so that a liability arises.
+In order to make meaningful decisions, however, it is imperative that the person who is supposed to carry out the tasks understands the "what for".

-Cooperations are not there to satisfy one's own needs, but all those involved.
-So it is not enough to have one's own purpose in view, but it has to be the common purpose.
-The same applies if we first want to win someone to work together.
-The right starting point is always the question of the "what for".
+Cooperations are not there to satisfy your own needs, but those of everyone involved.
+So it is not enough to have your own purpose in mind, it must be the common purpose.
+The same applies if we first want to get someone to work with.
+The right starting point is always the question of “what for”.
 What's in it for me? - What do I get from that?
-Usually unconsciously, this question occupies each of us, directing our behavior.
+Mostly in an unconscious way, this question concerns each of us and guides our behavior.